For more information on Tuition and Fees, please review the Student Financial Services website (hyperlink Student Financial Services with:

 Ute Indian Tribe (Uintah & Ouray Reservation)

 Ysleta del Sur Pueblo

 Zuni Tribe of the Zuni Reservation

 Do I Qualify for Residency Pre-Quiz?

-Preliminary Residency Quiz - If you would like to take a preliminary quiz about whether or not you might qualify for in-state tuition and what documents you may need to submit, complete the pre-quiz.
+Preliminary Residency Quiz If you would like to take a preliminary quiz about whether or not you might qualify for in-state tuition and what documents you may need to submit, complete the pre-quiz.
 The results from this quiz will not automatically approve or deny your residency status.
 You will still be required to submit the required documentation.
-Any Tuition Classification questions can be directed to the Tuition Classifcation Specialist at 719.255.3381 or at email@example.com.
+Any Tuition Classification questions can be directed to the Tuition Classification Specialist at 719.255.3381 or at firstname.lastname@example.org.